ChangeGamers/text-clipper/README.md

 The amount of characters to assume for images.
 This is used whenever an image is encountered, but also for embedded SVG and MathML content.
 The default is 2.

+### newlineWeight

+The amount of characters to assume for newlines.
+This is used whenever a newline is encountered.
+By default this is 1.

 ### indicator

 The string to insert to indicate the string was clipped.
 Default: `'…'`.